miguel007TMM2/final_mini_project/README.md

 3-You can only double your bet when you have your initial cards

-4-If you draw a value of 21 on your initial cards, call it blackJack and you will automatically win and move on to the next player
+4-If you draw a value of 21 on your initial cards, is blackJack and you will automatically win and move on to the next player

 5-All players compete against the dealer and only their score will be evaluated against the dealer